JuliaLang/IJulia.jl/README.md

 Prompt](https://en.wikipedia.org/wiki/Command_Prompt) in Windows).

 A "dashboard" window like this should open in your web browser.
-Click on the *New Notebook* button to start a new "notebook".
+Click on the *New* button and choose the *Julia* option to start a new "notebook".
 A notebook will combine code, computed results, formatted text, and images, just as in IPython.
 You can enter multiline input cells and execute them with *shift-ENTER*, and the menu items are mostly self-explanatory.
-Refer to the [the IPython
-documentation](http://ipython.org/documentation.html) for more
+Refer to the [the IPython documentation](http://ipython.org/documentation.html) for more information.
-information.